When “Near Me” Isn’t Enough: SEO for Last-Minute Bookings in Nashville’s Experience Economy

 Not every last-minute query is for right now.
 Some users search for “tonight,” “this weekend,” or “later today.”

 The magic happens when you layer time sensitivity with social proof.
-“12 people booked this in the last hour” hits different than generic availability statements.
+“12 people booked this in the last hour” hits differently than generic availability statements.

 Micro-Location + Micro-Timing Pages